vrurg/raku-JSON-Class/README.md

     Implements the actual deserialization task. `$from` can be a hash or an array.
 JSON sequences only accept arrays.

+  - **`proto method json-serialize-value(|)`**

+    Produce a value that can be immediately serialized by the underlying JSON module (think [`JSON::Fast`](https://raku.land/?q=JSON::Fast)).
+Say, for complex objects it would produce a hash; for an [`Enumeration`](https://docs.raku.org/type/Enumeration) it would return either its symbol name, or value, depending on [`JSON::Class::Config`](docs/md/JSON/Class/Config.md) `enums-as-value` parameter.

+    This is a low-level method also used as a fallback when other means of serialization are not possible for whatever reason.

+      - **`multi method json-serialize-value(Mu \value, *%nameds)`**

+        Tries to serialize any kind of `value`.
+Any of `%nameds` are passed down the call chain to other candidates.

+      - **`multi method json-serialize-value(Mu \target-type, Mu \value, JSON::Class::Config :$config, *%nameds)`**

+        There are a few candidates with two-argument signature, responsible for serializing different kinds of `target-type`.
+These are somewhat specialized to serve `JSON::Class` internals.
+Yet, it is possible to introduce own candidates in a subclass if necessary.

+        Some candidates are using the `$config` named argument.
+Any unknown arguments are passed down the call chain to other candidates.

+  - **`proto method json-deserialize-value(Mu \dest-type, Mu \json-value, JSON::Class::Config :$config)`**

+    This is a low-level method to produce a `dest-type` object from a `json-value` which is one of [a JSON data type](https://en.wikipedia.org/wiki/JSON#Data_types), returned by `from-json` routine.

   - **`method json-create(|)`**

     This method acts almost like `new`, but the difference is in what class it eventually creates.
 If it belongs to a run-time JSONified class, i.e. to one created by [`JSON::Class::Config`](docs/md/JSON/Class/Config.md) `jsonify` method, then `json-create` would return an instance of the original class, not its JSONification.